What Is The Data Graph?

 This post is one of many in a series that attempts to explain basic concepts and terminology around Observe, and “The Observability Cloud.”
 Topics will range from architecture to deeper technical dives into topics like Temporal Algebra, Schema-On-Demand, and more.

 The Observability Cloud is based on an entirely new architecture that changes how you ingest, store, analyze, and visualize observability data.
-Composed of three components; the Data Lake to unify telemetry, the Data Graph to map and link relevant Datasets, and Data Apps to make observability more turnkey from your favorite services.
+Comprised of three components; the Data Lake to unify telemetry, the Data Graph to map and link relevant Datasets, and Data Apps to make observability more turnkey from your favorite services.

 Let’s look more closely at The Data Graph and how it helps the Observability Cloud deliver on these promises.